126 film: Technical details

 The 126 film cartridge and format were defined in ISO 3029, which has since been withdrawn.

 Like the 120 format, there is a continuous backing paper, and the frame number is visible through a small window at the rear of the cartridge.
 Cameras for this type of film are equipped with a large rectangular window in the back door, through which is visible not only the frame number, but also a portion of the label showing the film type and speed.
 The cartridge has a captive take-up spool, but no supply spool: the film and backing paper are simply coiled tightly and placed in the supply end of the cartridge.
 The positioning of the image is fixed by the cartridge.
 The film is 35 mm wide, but unlike 135 film, it is unperforated, except for one registration hole per image, similar to the earlier 828 film.
 The camera is equipped with a sensing pin which falls into this hole when the film is fully advanced to the next frame, at which point the winding knob or lever is locked, so as to prevent winding past the pre-exposed frame lines.

 The top edge of the cartridge above the film gate has a square notch in a specific position that signaled the film speed.
 Some of the higher-end cameras used this notch to determine the correct exposure, or to set the light meter, if so equipped.
 Although the actual films manufactured in 126 cartridge format had speeds varying between ISO 64/19° and ISO 400/27°, the standard defined 20 different speeds, spanning from ISO 20/14° to ISO 1600/33°.

 The film was originally available in 12 and 20 image lengths; at the time regular production stopped it was only available in 24 exposure cartridges.
 The exposed film is stored on the take-up spool and does not need to be rewound, making the cameras very simple to load and unload.
+Kodak published instructions for assembling a simple pinhole camera using a 126 cartridge with typical household materials.